KyleFleskes/Exploding_Kittens_NN_AI_Learning_Capstone/README.md

 ### Installation

-1. Download either the Vanilia_Tree folder or the NN_Tree folder.
+1. Download either the Vanilia_Tree folder or the Neural_Networked_Tree folder.
 The Vanilia_Tree contains a monte carlo search tree(MCST) that simulates the card game Exploding Kittens.
-   The NN_Tree contains a MCST that takes advangate of a neural network(NN).
+   The Neural_Networked_Tree contains a MCST that takes advangate of a neural network(NN).
-   WARNING: You need to have your gpu configured for tensorflow to work with NN_Tree.
+   WARNING: You need to have your gpu configured for tensorflow to work with Neural_Networked_Tree.
 See guide: [Tensorflow GPU](https://www.tensorflow.org/install/gpu)
 2. Import the chosen folder into your python IDE of your choice.
-3. Use or create a driver file in either /.../Vanilia_Tree/ or /.../NN_Tree/ and use the example code below to have the AI decide it's next action based off the gamestate.
+3. Use or create a driver file in either /.../Vanilia_Tree/ or /.../Neural_Networked_Tree/ and use the example code below to have the AI decide it's next action based off the gamestate.

 ### Running Exploding Kitten example